Make Your Logs Work for You

 kubectl logs --tail=15 7854ff8877-j8f98 --all-containers

-kubectl logs –tail=15 -l app=nginx –all-containers -f
+kubectl logs --tail=15 -l app=nginx --all-containers -f

 Now you’ll see new logs coming as you send traffic to the NGINX pod.
-To stop reading logs, you can exit pressing Ctrl + C.
+To stop reading logs, you can exit by pressing Ctrl + C.

-kubectl logs --tail=15 -l app=nginx --all-containers -since=5m
+kubectl logs --tail=15 -l app=nginx --all-containers --since=5m

-There are times when a container has been terminated and you’d like to get some logs for troubleshooting purposes.
+There are times when a container has been terminated, and you’d like to get some logs for troubleshooting purposes.
 However, you’ll only get these logs if the pod is still there.
-To do so, you have the -p flag (or –previous) to see logs, including previous containers.
+To do so, you have the -p flag (or --previous) to see logs, including previous containers.
 The command looks like this:

 kubectl logs --tail=15 -l app=nginx --all-containers -since=5m -p